 Dacia Maraini

-In this section, we offer visibility to the vast and diverse range of opportunities offered every year to students affiliated with our Department.
-We share testimonials by former majors and minors in Italian and we spotlight some of the many success stories of our recent alumnae and alumni.
+In this section, we share testimonials by current and former majors and minors in Italian, and we spotlight some of the many success stories of our recent alumnae and alumni.

 Major Representatives